Special Enforcement Division

 The Special Operations Unit’s (SOU) primary responsibility is to provide flexibility to impact specific problems as they arise in the community, based upon problem solving and community policing principles.
 This is accomplished through variable work hours and unconventional investigation and patrol assignments.
 SOU is the primary unit tasked with bicycle patrol and it also houses our K9 officers.
 There are six officers assigned to SOU.

-SOU currently has two K9 teams assigned to their unit: Cpl.
-Stevens with K9 Varg and Cpl.
+SOU currently has one K9 team assigned to their unit: Cpl.
 Spencer with K9 Luto.
 Our K9 unit attends training through the Delaware State Police K9 program.
-K9 Varg is a dual purpose police K9 trained in patrol and narcotics detection.
 K9 Luto is a dual purpose police K9 trained in patrol and explosives detection.
 Our K9 Unit routinely gives K9 demonstrations to local schools and at special events.

 Animal Control Officer